AbnormalPilot/AbnormalPilot/README.md

 ## Hi there 👋

-**AbnormalPilot/AbnormalPilot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on [Focus Browser](https://github.com/AbnormalPilot/focusbrowser-app)
 - 🌱 I’m currently learning [RUST](https://rust-lang.org/)
 - 👯 I’m looking to collaborate on [HacktoberFest](https://hacktoberfest.com/)